Excitonic phases in a spatially separated electron-hole ladder model: Conclusion

 with the LHS being the repulsive interaction energy, RHS the kinetic energy (electrons/holes and excitons), and $C$ a constant.
-On the other hand, the exciton description apparently prevails when $d\ll a$ or $r_s \gg d$.
-We note that the asymptotic Eq.~\eqref{sketch} yield $r_s \sim d^2 \gg d$ in the large-$d$ limit, so similar to the tight-binding model, the solid phase may qualitatively be divided into the coherent Wigner crystal and dipolar crystal phases depending on the value of $r_s/d$.
-In the SM, we perform a numerical simulation with attractive long-range interaction to capture the dipole physics \cite{SM}.
-Remarkably, a part of this proposed phase diagram is realized in our dipolar 1D tight-binding model, with the main difference being the large $U_2$ regime.
+The exciton description apparently prevails when $d\ll a$ or $r_s \gg d$.
+We note that the asymptotic Eq.~\eqref{sketch} yields $r_s \sim d^2 \gg d$ in the large-$d$ limit, so similar to the tight-binding model, the solid phase may qualitatively be divided into the coherent Wigner crystal and dipolar crystal phases depending on the value of $r_s/d$.
+In Appendix A, we perform a numerical simulation with attractive long-range interaction to capture the dipole physics.
+Remarkably, a part of this proposed phase diagram is realized in our dipolar 1D tight-binding model, with the main difference being the large $U_2$ regime.\\

+\textit{Note added:} The preprint \cite{Zeng2023} claims to have observed experimentally the coherent exciton crystal phase that we find in our simulations.